 Palme School

-Emotional intelligence - raising a happy child
+Emotional intelligence - developing a happy child

 Every parent wants to see their child healthy and happy.
 And if physical activity, fresh air and a healthy diet make them healthy, what is needed for happiness?
 Psychologists are increasingly talking about the development of emotional intelligence from an early age.
 If a child learns to understand his emotions and control them, a happy future awaits him.